loda-lang/loda-programs/programs/oeis/list1.md

 * [A174339](http://oeis.org/A174339) ([L03 program](174/A174339.asm)): a(n) = 109*n^2.
 * [A174371](http://oeis.org/A174371) ([L04 program](174/A174371.asm)): a(n) = (6*n-1)^2.
 * [A174390](http://oeis.org/A174390) ([L29 program](174/A174390.asm)): a(2n) = -n, a(2n+1) = 2n+4.
+* [A174395](http://oeis.org/A174395) ([L54 program](174/A174395.asm)): The number of different 4-colorings for the vertices of all triangulated planar polygons on a base with n vertices if the colors of two adjacent boundary vertices are fixed.
 * [A174396](http://oeis.org/A174396) ([L09 program](174/A174396.asm)): Numbers congruent to {1,4,5,8} mod 9.
 * [A174398](http://oeis.org/A174398) ([L11 program](174/A174398.asm)): Numbers that are congruent to {1, 4, 5, 8} mod 12.
 * [A174426](http://oeis.org/A174426) ([L31 program](174/A174426.asm)): Denominator of fractions in A171676.